 Small lapping grains – thin medium film

-Wrong or untested fluids can lead to great time and quality losses.
+Wrong or untested lapping fluids can lead to a great time and quality loss.
 Inadequate or irregular rotation of the conditioning rings due to incorrect lapping agents has serious consequences for the correction effect on the working plate (also see Page 8-15).